 PRP is a volume of plasma that has a concentrated platelet count.
 Plasma is the clear solution that makes up around 60% of your total blood volume.
 While 90% water, plasma also contains hormones, proteins, clotting factors (platelets), immunoglobulins, and minerals.

 There are four categories of PRP that are differentiated based on their leukocyte and fibrin content.
 These are leukocyte-rich PRP, leukocyte reduced PRP, leukocyte platelet-rich fibrin, and pure platelet-rich fibrin.
 The utility of PRP is based on the presence of certain growth factors that have been proven useful for tissue repair.
 After the platelets have been collected, they are activated by the addition of thrombin and calcium chloride, which causes the release of growth factors from alpha granules.

-The growth factors and cytokines that are present in PRP are platelet-derived growth factor, transforming growth factor beta, fibroblast growth factor, insulin-like growth factors 1 and 2, vascular endothelial growth factor, epidermal growth factor, Interleukin 8, keratinocyte growth factor, and connective tissue growth factor.
+The growth factors and cytokines that are present in PRP are platelet-derived growth factor, transforming growth factor beta, fibroblast growth factor, vascular endothelial growth factor, epidermal growth factor, Interleukin 8, keratinocyte growth factor, and connective tissue growth factor.

 PRP is taken from the patient’s own blood via an arm vein.
 This procedure is much like a typical blood draw.
 After obtained, the blood is placed in a centrifuge machine, which spins it around rapidly (a process called centrifugation).
 The plasma and platelets are separated from the rest of the blood components.

 PRP is being used to relieve many chronic and acute pain conditions, as well as dermatologic conditions.
 These include: